SCMaglev: History

 Japanese National Railways (JNR) began research on a linear propulsion railway system in 1962 with the goal of developing a train that could travel between Tokyo and Osaka in one hour.
 Shortly after Brookhaven National Laboratory patented superconducting magnetic levitation technology in the United States in 1969, JNR announced development of its own superconducting maglev (SCMaglev) system.
 The railway made its first successful SCMaglev run on a short track at its Railway Technical Research Institute in 1972.

 JR Central plans on exporting the technology, pitching it to potential buyers.

 Miyazaki test track

 In 1977, SCMaglev testing moved to a new 7 km test track in Hyūga, Miyazaki.
-By 1980, the track was modified from a "reverse-T" shape to the "U" shape used today.
+By 1980, the track was modified from a "┴" shape to the "U" shape used today.
 In April 1987, JNR was privatized, and Central Japan Railway Company (JR Central) took over SCMaglev development.

 In 1989, JR Central decided to build a better testing facility with tunnels, steeper gradients, and curves.
 After the company moved maglev tests to the new facility, the company's Railway Technical Research Institute began to allow testing of ground effect trains, an alternate technology based on aerodynamic interaction between the train and the ground, at the Miyazaki Test Track in 1999.